drwpow/blog/data/screen-width-media-queries-are-a-hack.md

 }
 ```

-Suddenly a new world opened up!
-We were able to use CSS to rearrange content based on device size!
-No more awkward scrollbars!
-No more tiny, tiny, tiny text on phones!
-With our newfound power, the
-web became a much better place.

-This new, multi-device world gave rise to complexity in our designs.
-Suddenly, we had not one screen
-to design for, but dozens!
-The web ascended beyond its print origins.
-And it was amazing.
-But we had
+But with this new thinking of responsive design and fluidity, our designs became more complicated.
+We had started to realize what the web was capable of and the unique challenges it brought.
+Instead
+of one layout to design as was the case in print, now we had nearly-infinite (or so it would seem).
-to deal with this complexity somehow.
-We did via **componentization**.
+To handle this complexity we turned to **componentization**.

 Component thinking for the web started with CSS paradigms like Nicole Sullivan’s [OOCSS][oocss] and
 [BEM][bem] in the early 2010s, to name a few.
 In a nutshell, component thinking involves building: